best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Are all of your statistics still needed and used?
 * What additional information is needed to support your users in their use and re-use of the statistics?
 * Are your statistics presented in ways which are simple and convenient for your users?

-## Document information
-Providing clear and useful document information improves usability.

-The accessibility guidelines require the title field and information about document language to be complete ([success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) and [3.1.1 language of page](https://www.w3.org/TR/WCAG21/language-of-page)).
-It is usability best practice to also fill in the author and keyword fields.

-### Adding document information
-Go to 'File', then 'Info' and fill in the following fields:
-* Title

-Type in the title of the spreadsheet (more information about titles can be found in the 'Titles of spreadsheets, worksheets and tables' section of this guidance).

-Do not use dashes or underscores here.

-* Author

-Generally this should be the organisation that published the document – avoid using names of individuals.

-* Keywords or Tags

-Put in a list of terms that someone might use to search for the document, separated by commas.
-This helps search engines find the document.
-It also helps with finding your document internally.

-### Setting the document language
-Go to 'File', then 'Options', then 'Language'.
-Make sure the document has the correct language(s) selected.

 ## Tables